electron/electron/docs/tutorial/mac-app-store-submission-guide.md

 productbuild --component "$APP_PATH" /Applications --sign "$INSTALLER_KEY" "$APP_PATH"
 ```

-If you are new to app sandboxing of OS X, you should also go through Apple's
+If you are new to app sandboxing under OS X, you should also read through Apple's
-[Enabling App Sandbox][enable-app-sandbox] to have a basic idea, and add keys
+[Enabling App Sandbox][enable-app-sandbox] to have a basic idea, then add keys
 for the permissions needed by your app to the entitlements files.

-### Upload your app and submit for review
+### Upload Your App and Submit for Review

-After signing your app you can use Application Loader to upload it to iTunes
+After signing your app, you can use Application Loader to upload it to iTunes
-Connect for processing, make sure you have [created a record][create-record]
+Connect for processing, making sure you have [created a record][create-record]
 before uploading.
 Then you can [submit your app for review][submit-for-review].

-## Limitations of MAS build
+## Limitations of MAS Build

-In order to satisfy requirements for app sandboxing, following modules have been
+In order to satisfy all requirements for app sandboxing, the following modules have been
-disabled in MAS build:
+disabled in the MAS build:

 * `crash-reporter`
 * `auto-updater`

-and following behaviors have been changed:
+and the following behaviors have been changed:

 * Video capture may not work for some machines.
 * Certain accessibility features may not work.
 * Apps will not be aware of DNS changes.

-Also due to the usage of app sandboxing, the resources can be accessed by the
+Also, due to the usage of app sandboxing, the resources which can be accessed by the
-app is strictly limited, you can read [App Sandboxing][app-sandboxing] for more.
+app are strictly limited; you can read [App Sandboxing][app-sandboxing] for more information.

 [submitting-your-app]: https://developer.apple.com/library/mac/documentation/IDEs/Conceptual/AppDistributionGuide/SubmittingYourApp/SubmittingYourApp.html
 [nwjs-guide]: https://github.com/nwjs/nw.js/wiki/Mac-App-Store-%28MAS%29-Submission-Guideline#first-steps